husmus00/mano-machine-csharp/README.md

+Note: The main source code is in a seperate [repository](https://raw.githubusercontent.com/husmus00/mano-src) as a submodule
+---
 # The Mano Machine
 The Mano Machine is a hypothetical RISC CPU designed by M. Morris Mano which appears in the 3rd edition of his book [Computer System Architecture](https://www.amazon.com/Computer-System-Architecture-Morris-Mano/dp/0131755633).
 Oddly enough, I couldn't find any reference to the 1st or 2nd editions of his book.
 You can read a bit more about the Mano Machine [here](https://wikipedia.org/wiki/Mano_machine).